-The shares of the Company (the "Shares") have been successfully listed on the Stock Exchange on the Listing Date.
+The Shares have been successfully listed on the Stock Exchange on the Listing Date.
 The Board recognise that transparency and accountability are the cornerstones of the Company's corporate governance.

-The Board strives to uphold the principles of corporate governance set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules"), and adopted various measures to enhance the internal control system, the Directors' continuing professional training and other areas of practice of the Company.
+The Board strives to uphold the principles of corporate governance set out in the Corporate Governance Code (the "CG Code") contained in Appendix C1 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules"), and adopted various measures to enhance the internal control system, the Directors' continuing professional training and other areas of practice of the Company.
 While the Board strives to maintain a high level of corporate governance, it also works hard to create value and achieve maximum return for its Shareholders.
 The Board will continue to conduct review and improve the quality of corporate governance practices with reference to local and international standards.
+In the opinion of the Board, the Company has complied with the CG Code during the year ended 31 December 2024, except for the deviation with respect to Code Provision C.2.1 of CG Code.